prshnt-bhushal/prshnt-bhushal/README.md

 - 👋 Hi, I’m @prshnt-bhushal
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning BE Computer Engineering
+- 🌱 I’m currently learning BE Computer Engineering, 4th year.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... prshnt.bhushal@gmail.com